Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Related Work

-Entropy estimators, which do not rely on sampling, is an active area of research \citep{jebara2003bhattacharyya, jebara2004probability, huber2008entropy, kolchinsky2017estimating}. \citet{kulak2021active} and \citet{kulak2021combining} demonstrated the utility of Pairwise-Distance Estimators (PaiDEs) within Bayesian contexts, employing PaiDEs to estimate conditional predictive posterior entropy.
-In contrast, our approach provides a more general estimate of epistemic uncertainty, as defined in \autoref{eq:epi}, which can be applied to both ensemble and Bayesian methods.
-Furthermore, our method is adaptable to flexible deep learning models, a capability that was previously unavailable in the approach presented by \citet{kulak2021active} and \citet{kulak2021combining}.
+Entropy estimators, which do not rely on sampling, is an active area of research \citep{jebara2003bhattacharyya, jebara2004probability, huber2008entropy, kolchinsky2017estimating}. \citet{kulak2021active} and \citet{kulak2021combining} demonstrated the utility of PaiDEs within Bayesian contexts, employing PaiDEs to estimate conditional predictive posterior entropy.
+In contrast, our approach provides a more general estimate of epistemic uncertainty, as defined in \autoref{eq:epi}, which can be applied to both ensemble, Bayesian methods and deep learning models.

 Several methods have emerged in the literature for estimating epistemic uncertainty without relying on sampling techniques \citep{van2020uncertainty, charpentier2020posterior}.
 Both \citet{van2020uncertainty} and \citet{charpentier2020posterior} focus on classification tasks with 1D categorical outputs. \citet{charpentier2021natural} extends the work of \citet{charpentier2020posterior} to regression tasks but is limited to modeling outputs as members of the exponential family.
-In contrast, our approach can handle more complex output distributions by directly considering the outputs from Normalizing Flows (NFs) and can be applied to a larger space of regression models.
-This flexibility is particularly valuable in scenarios involving intricate non-linear robotic dynamics, as demonstrated in our experiments.
+In contrast, our approach can handle more complex output distributions by directly considering the outputs from NFs and can be applied to a larger space of regression models.